Cristina

 2020

-The book is the diary of a photographer who documents in words and images her encounters with women around the world.
-The book contains twenty-six short fragments of text, some of them no more than one line.
-Each fragment deals with a different woman who hosts the photographer.
-The descriptions are the result of the dialogue that the writer - the photographer Cristina - is having in her head, when she thinks about these encounters.
+The book is a travel diary of a photographer who does not take pictures, she documents in words and images the encounters with women around the world.
+The book has twenty-six short text sections.
+Each fragment is about a different woman who hosts the photographer.
+The descriptions are the result of the dialogue the photographer Christina conducts in her head when she thinks about these encounters.
+She talks about food, and feelings, and describes the woman in front of her associatively.

 • Copies: 250